JizongL/movie-app/README.md

 build with NodeJS, ExpressJS and ReactJs.
 React client is first built and then Node server is started and the client is being served by ExpressJs as static content.

+# Demo URL

+This app is deployed to AWS fargate and you can view the [demo](http://3.94.158.145:5000/) here.

 # Getting Started

 The recommand way to run this project is by using `docker-compose up`, make sure you have [installed docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=dockerhomepage&utm_content=namer&utm_term=dockerhomepage&utm_budget=growth&gclid=Cj0KCQiAhMOMBhDhARIsAPVml-EL5wV4L0a85P7lPdSyg_CBr8TUYGK_BLEL2L3f9iLd2MpCJWGj9sMaAjOnEALw_wcB), and configured it properly, you can read [this](https://docs.docker.com/desktop/mac/install/) for more details.